microsoft/OneLabeler/docs/architecture.md

 ## `.vscode`

-Settings and extensions specific to this project, for Visual Studio Code.
+Development settings and extensions specific to this project, for Visual Studio Code.

 ## `client`

 The frontend of the system.

-### `plugins`
+### `nginx`

-The manually managed libraries.
+The nginx server for serving the client at deployment.

 ### `public`